refenir/tarotcards_fastapi/README.md

 ### DELETE requests (delete history)
 * To delete the reading with id 2, open up a terminal and type in `curl -X DELETE http://127.0.0.1:8000/history/2`
 * To batch delete all the embarrassing love readings, open up a terminal and type in `curl -X DELETE http://127.0.0.1:8000/history/love`

+### Idempotent paths
+The GET and DELETE paths are idempotent
+* All the GET requests are purely reading the JSON files, without any modification to them.
+Thus, when multiple identical GET requests are received, they all give the same response
+![alt text] (/screenshots/GET_requests.png)
+* The DELETE request is idempotent as multiple DELETE requests will not change the delete state.
+The first DELETE request will return a 200, while consecutive identical DELETE requests will return a 404.
+Thus, the request will be different after the first request, but there will be no change in state when multiple identical DELETE request comes in
+![alt text] (/screenshots/DELETE_requests.png)
+![alt text] (/screenshots/DELETE_requests_1.png)